Director of Programs and Partnerships

 Phone: (617) 373-2036

 Maureen graduated from Northeastern University in 2015 with a BS in Industrial Engineering and Minor in Business Administration.
-This past summer she coordinated the Young Scholars Program with Maddy Leger.
-In the upcoming year she will continue to support the various programs offered by the Center for STEM, which include the K-12 field trips, the new student organization STEMOut, the BPS Science Fair, and the after-school programs.
+She coordinated the 2015 Young Scholars Program with Maddy Leger.
+She is the Project Implementation Coordinator for the Center, where she oversees and runs the various programs offered by the Center for STEM.
+These programs include the K-12 field trips, the new student organization STEMOut, the BPS Science Fair, and the after-school programs.
 Her interest in STEM outreach comes from her love of engineering and passion for teaching and inspiring young minds.
 She loves to travel and has been to Italy, Israel, France, Austria, Hungary, Mexico, Canada, and various states in America.
 Maureen enjoys hiking, boating, and beaching.
-She also has a slightly unhealthy obsession with Jimmy Fallon.
+She is very proud to have gotten to meet Jimmy Fallon at Chinese restaurant in Harvard Square.

 Phone: (617) 373-8380